kataras/go-template/README.md

 		// Funcs should returns the context or the funcs,
 		// this property is used in order to register the iris' helper funcs Funcs() map[string]interface{}
 	}

+	// EngineRawExecutor is optional interface for the Engine
+	// used to receive and parse a raw template string instead of a filename EngineRawExecutor interface {
+		// ExecuteRaw is super-simple function without options and funcs, it's not used widely ExecuteRaw(src string, wr io.Writer, binding interface{}) error }
 )